pspatel2/2020-msia423-patel-covid19-cases-forecast/README.md

 **_Epic 3: Model development_**
 - Story 1: Build and evaluate a linear regression model for forecasting as a baseline approach
-- Story 2: Build a Holt Winters Exponential Smoothing model
+- Story 2: Build a Holt Linear model
 - Story 3: Research on ARIMA modeling and build an ARIMA model
 - Story 4: Research and build a Prophet model
 - Story 5: Research RNN modeling